About Kansas Schools

 About the Kansas Education Employment Board

-Kansas Education Employment Board (KEEB) is a free service of the Early Childhood Special Education and Title Services (ECSETS) Team and the Kansas Department of Education.
+Kansas Education Employment Board (KEEB) is a free service of the KSDE Special and Title Services (SETS) Team and the Kansas Department of Education.
 Please email firstname.lastname@example.org or call 620-724-6281 with questions.

 The Kansas Education Employment Board (KEEB) does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: KSDE General Counsel, 900 SW Jackson St., Topeka, KS 66612 785-296-3204.